jprivillaso/node-logging/README.md

 - Microservice way
 - Lambda way

-For the sake of demonstration, I added an additional layer that allows you to deploy the code as a lambda using Netlify.
+For the sake of demonstration, I added an additional layer that allows you to deploy the code as a lambda function using Netlify, but you can run it as a Docker container as well.

-### 4.1 Microservice setup
+### 4.1 Microservice

 In order to run this project locally, you need the following technologies/tools installed.